How Your TMJ Works

 TMDs can be acute and last only a few weeks, as is generally the case when trauma is the cause.
 However, they can also be a chronic condition that requires ongoing treatment.

-If you suspect that you need TMJ treatment, your orthodontist will examine your jaw for the above symptoms.
-They will pay close attention to the way your jaw moves, as well as any evidence for clenching and grinding on your teeth.
+If you suspect that you need TMJ treatment, at G Orthodontics or Pearland, Memorial and West U, we will examine your jaw for the above symptoms.
+We will pay close attention to the way your jaw moves, as well as any evidence for clenching and grinding on your teeth.